TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/DesignTemplate/Index.rst

-CSS files, as well as some images, e.g. a company logo, etc. As of today, modern frameworks build a perfect foundation and provide features such as clean, structured layouts, mobile responsiveness and compatibility across a wide range of web browser.
+CSS files, as well as some images, e.g. a company logo, etc. As of today, modern frameworks build a perfect foundation and provide features such as clean, structured layouts, mobile responsiveness and compatibility across a wide range of web browsers.

 The project discussed in this tutorial uses the well-known and popular `Bootstrap framework <https://getbootstrap.com>`_ version 4 and `jQuery